 - Working with our suppliers and partners…

-If you want to know more about what we currently do, go to our page on Lemoenland Pre-School and to the staff biography of Michelle who is very involved with the Cape Heritage Route and Ian who champions industry good practice through work with the AITO Sustainable Tourism committee.
+If you want to know more about what we currently do, go to our page on Lemoenland Pre-School and to the Cape Heritage Route and Ian who champions industry good practice through work with the AITO Sustainable Tourism committee.

 Many of our travel partners have made significant contributions towards sustainability.
 We try to promote this on these pages.
 But this is not always possible.
 Typical contributions are: